 Various Services & requirements

-When you are relocating to another country, it is possible to get help from a Relocation Agency.
-The employer can hire a relocation agency, or the employee does this.
+When relocating to another country, it is possible to get help from a Relocation Agency.
+The employer can offer this service or the employee can organise this.

 See section I am a partner for more information

 A Dutch bank account is necessary for those who are going to work and live in the Netherlands and with income paid in the Netherlands.
 You must go in person to open a bank account, but it is not always necessary to make an appointment.
 Please ask at the information desk to see an advisor.

 - Valid passport – if you have a residence permit please take along too.

 - Proof of address (confirmation of registration from the town hall or a rental contract).

 - A letter confirming employment (from employer or a copy of the work contract).